 Hollywood Star Lanes, the bowling alley where The Big Lebowski was filmed, closed in 2002 and was demolished a year later.
-But in honor of The Day of the Dude, celebrated each year on March 6, it seems fitting to bowl a game or two.
-Here are seven of our favorite spots in L.A.
+But not to worry, there are plenty of places to bowl a few games and celebrate Jeff Bridges' iconic character.
+Whether it's The Day of the Dude, celebrated each year on March 6, or during the annual Lebowski Fest L.A., here are seven of our favorite bowling alleys in L.A.

 Lucky Strike Live

 Lucky Strike was L.A.'s first upscale bowling alley when its first location opened at Hollywood & Highland in April 2003.
 As other luxe alleys came on the scene, Lucky Strike evolved too, and in June 2014 it became Lucky Strike Live (6801 Hollywood Blvd., Hollywood 90028).
 It’s still got that chill, eclectic vibe.
 But now there’s live music several nights a week.
 Bookings lean heavily to rock, with the occasional blues, psychedelic and tribute bands thrown in for variety.
 If you just want to bowl?
 There are 12 lanes, each outfitted with a comfy couch for lounging and a sizable table for the smoked gouda mac & cheese bites and kalua pork nachos you know you want.